-When a candidate stops filling out a form, abandons the candidate journey or even decides to leave the company shortly after being hired, it means that something has gone wrong during the search and selection process.
+When a candidate stops filling out a form, abandons the candidate journey or even decides to leave the company shortly after being hired, something has gone wrong during the search and selection process.
 Lengthy and complex registration forms, disorganized selection processes, poor communication with candidates, burnout situations and poor sharing of company culture are among the main culprits.
-In addition, there is sometimes a lack of or partial compatibility between the candidate and the job advertisement (Job Matching), which can lead to making the wrong decisions regarding selections and subsequently having to start new ones, wasting further time and money.
+In addition, there is sometimes a lack of or partial compatibility between the candidate and the job advertisement (Job Matching), which can lead to making the wrong selections and subsequently having to start new ones, wasting further time and money.

 In general, several solutions can help improve the recruiting process for the benefit of Talent Acquisition.
-To avoid some of the situations mentioned at the beginning of the article, it can definitely help to adopt a recruiting software.
+To avoid some of the situations mentioned at the beginning of the article, it can help to adopt recruiting software.
 If you add an AI system like Inda to this, as well as enhance the operation of the Applicant Tracking System (ATS), you can leverage the algorithms and capabilities of these intelligent technologies to make the right hiring decisions.